-All of the lattice operators containing forwards and backwards passes are implemented on the GPU and exposed to PyTorch [23].
+All of the lattice operators containing forwards and backwards passes are implemented on the GPU and exposed to PyTorch [27].

-Following recent works [14, 15], all convolutions are preactivated using Group Normalization [38] and a ReLU unit.
-We chose Group Normalization instead of the standard batch normalization because it is more stable when the batch size is small.
+Following recent works [17, 18], all convolutions are preactivated using Group Normalization [49] and a ReLU unit.
+We chose Group Normalization instead of the standard batch normalization due to greater stability for small batch sizes.
 We use the default of 32 groups.